-Students can also mail their grievance at Care@shooliniUniversity.com for the attention of the Central Student Grievance Cell.
-The identity of the student is kept confidential in all such cases.
+Students can also mail their grievance(s) at Care@shooliniUniversity.com for the attention of the Central Student Grievance Cell.
+Identity of the student is kept confidential in all such cases.

 Grievances cell is in place for Prevention of Sexual Harassment of Women Staff and Students.

 All grievance issues of the students for the academic year 2016-17 were addressed at the School level only; no issues were reported to the grievance cell.
+Shoolini University - AQAR- 2016-2017 Page 11